parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_topic_constitutional.md

-{% docs is_constitutional %}
+{% docs is_topic_constitutional %}

-'Is Constitutional' is a boolean field indicating whether the topic concerns a constitution amendment.
+'Is Topic Constitutional' is a boolean field indicating whether the topic concerns a constitution amendment.

 This applies only if: